dev-academy-programme/student-prep/prep-curriculum/core-neuro-growth-mindset.md

 Science has also revealed that our belief's about ourselves, what we think and feel about our abilities and our beliefs about 'success' and 'failure' hugely influence our outcomes.

-In this exploration we'll challenge you to think about how neuroplaticity and and a Growth Mindset will boost your capabilities in learning.
+In this exploration we'll challenge you to think about how neuroplasticity and and a Growth Mindset will boost your capabilities in learning.

 ## Time Box